IgniteUI/igniteui-docfx/kr/components/month-picker.md

 ---
-title: Month Picker Component
+title: Angular Month Picker Component – Ignite UI for Angular
 _description:  The Ignite UI for Angular Month Picker component provides an easy and intuitive way to select a specific month and year using a month-year calendar view.
+Try it now.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Month Picker components, Angular Month Picker controls
 _language: kr
 ---

-## Month Picker
+## Angular Month Picker Overview
 <p class="highlight">The Ignite UI for Angular Month Picker component provides an easy and intuitive way to select a specific month and year using a month-year calendar view.
 The component allows single selection, customizable display format and supports localization.</p>
+In general, the Angular Material Month Picker offers two basic ways for choosing a date - from a calendar pop-up or by entering a date through text input.
+One of the key features of the Angular Month Picker are: validation, custom date formats, range restriction, and disable dates, and more.

-### Month Picker Demo
+### Angular Month Picker Example
+What you see here is a basic Angular Month Picker example with a the component's default view, enabling users to select the year and the month.

 <code-view style="height: 620px"
            data-demos-base-url="{environment:demosBaseUrl}"